LIANN-DARDS900/Outlook-Automation-Login-Script/README.md

    - The script will automatically fetch the current user, match the email in the CSV, and log in to Outlook.

 5. **Requirements**:
-   - PowerShell version 5.1 or higher.
+   Windows PowerShell 5.1 or higher.

-   - Outlook installed on the machine.
+   Outlook installed on the machine.

-   - Administrative permissions to rename the computer.
+   Each machine must have a properly configured Windows username (Windows identity) so that the email address is automatically generated.

+   A CSV file containing the credentials, with semicolon (;) as the delimiter and with the columns email and password.
+   Example CSV format :csv
+            " email;password
+            " firstname.lastname@example.com;password1
+            " john.doe@example.com;password2

 ## Troubleshooting

-- If the script doesn't find a matching email in the CSV file, it will prompt you to input a new PC name using `-` instead of `.` (e.g., `john-doe`).
+- If the script doesn't find a matching email in the CSV file, it will prompt you to input a new PC name using `-` instead of `.` (e.g., `john-doe`,the new PC name will be updated after your restart your device ).
 - Make sure that the Outlook path in the script matches your system's installation.

 ## License